olivia-todd/hmpps-content-hub-design-history/app/posts/allowlisting/allowlisting-overview.md

 The Hub hosts a variety of educational and distraction content, prison or YOI-specific content such as Governor updates, and personal information.

 The Hub hosts a variety of educational and rehabilitative content, local prison or YOI-specific content, and personal information.
-Our small team work alongside local content managers in each prison.
+Our small team work alongside Local Digital Communication Managers in each prison.
 Currently, a significant amount of time is spent searching for and downloading content from the internet to upload into the Hub's CMS.
 This is manual and time-consuming.
 It also results in needless duplication of content and creates a maintenance overhead.

 As we’re now rolling out into new prisons at scale, we need a smarter way of giving people in prison access to new content.